preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 ---
-name: Upgrading from Preact 8.x
+title: Upgrading from Preact 8.x
 description: 'Upgrade your Preact 8.x application to Preact X'
 ---